-- The Medicaid provider number of the doula who rendered the services; and, - The Medicaid provider number of the group provider number is prohibited.
+- The Medicaid provider number of the doula who provided the services; and, - The Medicaid provider number of the group

 In this case, payment will be made to the group provider number.
-Use of any other
+Use of any other provider number is prohibited.

 13.2 Reimbursement Guidelines